AI Economic Governance Metrics: What to Measure and What to Ignore in 2026

 Frequently Asked Questions

-How many metrics do I need to defend the AI budget before the board?
+How many metrics do I need to defend the AI budget at the board?

-How do I start measuring if I don't have an instrumented platform?
+How do I start measuring if I don't have an instrumented platform yet?

-What is the ideal cadence for tracking these metrics?
+What is the ideal frequency for each metric?

-Why isn't AI platform MAU a valid economic governance metric?
+Why aren't monthly active users (MAU) of the AI platform an economic governance metric?

 The Bottom Line